 Roughly two thirds of Canadian families are carrying debt.
 Approximately 30.2% of Canadian families are completely debt-free.

-What is considered a lot of debt?
+What is considered a lot of debt in Canada?

 Debt is sometimes inevitable.
 Small business owners acquire loans to buy crucial equipment, space, and other assets to launch their business or take it to the next level.
 That might look like a $400,000 investment — a lot of debt for the average middle-class family, but perhaps not for a seasoned, successful entrepreneur.